The Fibaro hub is a controller mainly connecting to Z-Wave devices.

 To use Fibaro devices in your installation, add the following to your

 configuration.yaml file using the IP and port number of your Fibaro controller:

 fibaro: gateways: - url: http://192.168.1.161/api/ username: your_username password: your_password device_config: light_device_name_123: color: false white_value: false reset_color: true binary_device_name_123: device_class: "garage_door" icon: mdi:open

 Whether to import plugin-generated devices from Fibaro HomeCenter, such as Netatmo and Sonos devices, etc.

 It is recommended to assign a static IP address to your Fibaro controller.
 This ensures that it won’t change its IP address, so you won’t have to change the

 url if the controller reboots and comes up with a different IP address.
 See your router’s manual for details on how to set this up.
 If you need the MAC address of your Fibaro, check the label on the bottom.

 If you want to use a Z-Wave device from the Fibaro controller in Home Assistant automation, you’ll need the entity id.
-In the Home Assistant UI you’ll find all entities listed under the icon of the Developer Tools section.
+In the Home Assistant UI you’ll find all entities listed under Developer Tools -> States.
 Look for entities that contain ‘fibaro_id’ in their attributes, and you’ll find the entity id on the left.